-- 176. Answer: The deletion of a Member State concerned is not recognized by the Clinical Trials Regulation and is not considered a substantial modification. - 177.
+- 182. Answer: The deletion of a Member State concerned is not recognized by the Clinical Trials Regulation and is not considered a substantial modification. - 183.
 Various scenarios are possible to deal with such cases: - Scenario 1: The sponsor decides to withdraw an application for a clinical trial in a MSC.
 This may happen at any time until the decision is made, providing reasons.
 However in cases of withdrawal of an application before the reporting date, the withdrawal will apply to the entire application in all Member States concerned (MSC).
 After the reporting date, but before the decision is taken by a particular MSC, the sponsor has the option to withdraw the application in one, several or all MSC. - Scenario 2: The sponsor decides to withdraw an application in case of mixed applications (see Q2.1).
 Scenario 1 above applies also in this case.
-However additionally, in the case of MSC that received only an application limited to Part I, an application could be withdrawn at any point after the reporting date (article 6(6) of the Clinical Trials Regulation) even if the clinical trial is already authorised in one or more of the other MSC that received a full application. - Scenario 3: The sponsor decides to terminate early an ongoing clinical trial in one of the Member States concerned (i.e. after the decision is issued in that MSC).
+However additionally, in the case of MSC that received only an application limited to Part I, an application could be withdrawn at any point after the reporting date (article 6(6) of the Clinical Trials Regulation) even if the clinical trial is already authorised in one or more of the other MSC that received a full application. - Scenario 3: The sponsor decides to terminate early an ongoing clinical trial in one of the Member States concerned (i.e. after authorisation or authorisation subject to condition(s) in that MSC).
 The sponsor should notify the MSC of the early termination (see Section 10).
-In case of early termination due to reasons of the subjects' safety (article 38(1) of Regulation (EU) No 536/2014), the notification shall be made without undue delay but not later than 15 days from the date of the early termination.
+In case of early termination due to reasons of the subjects' safety (article 38(1) of Regulation (EU) No 536/2014), the notification shall be made without undue delay but not later than 15 days from the date of the early termination including the reasons for such actions and specify follow-upmeasures.
 Early termination in such cases in principle would apply to all MSC.
-In case of early termination for reasons not affecting the benefit-risk balance, the Regulation does not set up a timeline for such notification but requires that the sponsor informs each Member State concerned of the reasons for such action and, where appropriate, on the follow up measures for the subjects (article 37(7)). - 178.
-In all scenarios described above, while the clinical trial is ongoing in other MSCs, scientifically, the sponsor should assess the potential impact on the overall recruitment/sample size of the clinical trial and submit a substantial modification to the other MSC if necessary (e.g. to add more sites in MSC).
+In case of early termination for reasons not affecting the benefit-risk balance, the Regulation does not set up a timeline for such notification but requires that the sponsor informs each Member State concerned of the reasons for such action and, where appropriate, on the follow up measures for the subjects (article 37(7)).
+In this latter case, sponsors are recommended to inform all MSCs about the early termination without undue delay.

+184. In all scenarios described above, while the clinical trial is ongoing in other MSCs, scientifically, the sponsor should assess the potential impact on the overall recruitment/sample size of the clinical trial and submit a substantial modification to the other MSC if necessary (e.g. to add more sites in MSC).